masc-ucsc/livehd/docs/projects.md

 * Liberty.
 We have some "read" pass in lgraph
 * Create an object to hide the interface with a C++17 iterator
 * Capacity to merge many files in the same object (inou_liberty)
-* The read formats should be backed with mmap_lib (zero load time).
-Single per lgdb directory
 * Multithread ready (infrequent update, frequent read)
 * Unit tests for correctness and performance
 * Wrapper to get timing for cells considering load